Tom Goldstein for Saint Paul

-With nearly forty percent of our residents living below the poverty line, an unacceptable achievement gap in our schools, limited opportunities for young people, and a zoning code heavily skewed in favor of developers, business as usual is no longer acceptable in St. Paul—unless the primary purpose of city government is to only benefit those with the right political connections.
+With nearly forty percent of our residents living below the poverty line, a seemingly intractable achievement gap in our schools, limited opportunities for young people, and a zoning code heavily skewed in favor of developers, business as usual is no longer acceptable in St. Paul.

 So—together—let’s figure out how we are going to create the thousands of livable wage jobs we need to help lift people out of poverty.